vlazzarini/opcode_compiler/README.md

 extern "C" int entry(CSOUND *csound);
 ```

+This function is executed at i-time immediately following any successful compilation.
-The remaining optional parameters can be used to pass any C++ flags
+The remaining optional parameters can be used to pass any C++ flags to
-to the compiler, and load any required dynamic libs.
+the compiler, and load any required dynamic libs.

 Example
 ------